mjambon/blog/src/2019-04-21-glossary/index.md

 **pattern**: A set of input values identifiable by the system.

-**perception**: The activation of a concept that's considered similar
+**perception**: The activation of a concept that’s considered similar
                 to a concept of reference in another system or more generally in an external model of the world.
                 For design and implementation purposes, perception is